 - 1. Whenever a teacher refers a problem of classroom discipline to the principal - 2.
 Whenever the alleged misconduct violates the Pitt County Schools' Code of Student Conduct - 3.
-Whenever the principal deems it advisable that he/she deal personally with the misconduct
+Whenever the principal deems it advisable that he/she deal personally with the misconduct - B. Investigation

-B. Investigation

 The principal shall investigate instances of alleged misconduct and endeavor to hear all available accounts of the controversy.
 Students may raise any defense believed to be available.
 The student's record shall be reviewed by the principal to determine whether or not the student is identified according to federal or state law as a student with a disability or special need.
-Secure written statements and keep all documents and relevant information received about the misconduct on file
+The principal shall secure written statements if applicable and keep all documents and relevant information received about the misconduct on file.